Photo credit (www.personalcreations.com)

 Making the transition from crib to bed can be an exciting journey, but perhaps one that has a lot of “unknowns.”
 Today, I want to give you my top recommendations so that the transition to the new bed is a smooth and successful one for everyone!

-1) Identify if your child is ready to transition: there is no exact age when a child should be put into a regular bed.
+There is no exact age when a child should be put into a regular bed.
 Typically, I recommend parents wait until their child is around 3 years old.
 That may sound old, but it’s for good reason.
 At this age, kids have a better understanding of the rules and boundaries and hopefully your child’s sleep skills are good.

 Ask yourself these questions before making the transition: